Many or all companies we feature compensate us. Compensation and editorial

 The state with the least expensive premiums was Louisiana, with an average premium of $45.85, which was 28% less expensive than the country’s average.

-Ways to lower the cost of a policy if you live in a state with high premiums
+Ways to lower the cost of pet insurance if your state has high premiums

 Short of moving, there’s not much you can do about pet insurance policy costs related to your location.
 But just because the impact of your state (or city) on your premiums is out of your control doesn’t mean that there aren’t other ways you can lower your pet insurance costs.